mschmidty/bio_notes/r/_posts/2020-02-09-dolores-predict.md

 ## # … with 11 more rows
 ```

-To get the number of raftable release we subset the flow rates to flows above 800 (cfs - cubic feet per second).
+*Walk Through Notes:*

-  - First we filter the data for flows above 1000 cfs and dated from March to July (most of the monsoons occur from august to October).
+* First we filter the data for flows above 1000 cfs and dated from March to July (most of the monsoons occur from august to October).
-  - Then we simply count the number of dates that are left by year.
+* Then we simply count the number of dates that are left by year.

 We now have the variable we want to predict.
-Now we need predicters.
+Now we need predictors.

 # Getting the predictive variables.

-There are are many variables that affect reservoir volume.
+There are many variables that affect reservoir volume.
 Current Reservoir volume and snowpack are probably two of the more important variables that are reliably measured.
-Snowpack tells us how much water will eventually be coming into the reservoir in the spring and reservoir volume tells us how much water we will need to cause a spill.
+Snowpack tells us how much water will eventually be coming into the reservoir in the spring and reservoir volume tells us how much water is currently in the reservoir and also how much water we will need to cause a spill.
 Spring rain would be another variable that would be great to include, but I don’t want to rely on weather forecasts that far out.
 So we will stick with snowpack and current reservoir volume.

 ## Snow Depth

-The [SNOTEL (Snow Telemetry)](https://en.wikipedia.org/wiki/SNOTEL) network provides snow data for 730 sites accross the country.
+The [SNOTEL (Snow Telemetry)](https://en.wikipedia.org/wiki/SNOTEL) network provides snow data for 730 sites across the country.
 There are several in the Dolores watershed that can give us a bunch of data on snowpack.
-For this we will use the handy dandy package `library(RNRCS)` (the NRCS is the government agency in the Department of Agriculture that manages the SNOTEL network) \#\#\# Finding All Snotel Sites in the Dolores Watershed First we need to find which SNOTEL sites are within the Dolores River watershed to inform how much water could end up in McPhee reservoir.
+For this we will use the handy dandy package `library(RNRCS)` (the NRCS is the government agency in the Department of Agriculture that manages the SNOTEL network)

+### Finding All Snotel Sites in the Dolores Watershed
+First we need to find which SNOTEL sites are within the Dolores River watershed to inform how much water could end up in McPhee reservoir.

 ``` r
 library(RNRCS)